Economic Growth, Its Measurements, Causes, and Effects

 Ways to Spur Economic Growth

-Most governments try to manage economic growth.
-For one thing, growth increases tax revenue.
-Businesses also hire workers, increasing income.
+If a country is not blessed with the factors of production, it must find other ways to spur growth.
+Governments want to increase growth because it increases tax revenue.
+Growth allows businesses to hire workers, increasing their income.
 When people feel prosperous, they reward political leaders by re-electing them.

-Therefore, governments should be careful with expansive fiscal policy.
+Governments should then be careful with expansive fiscal policy.
 They should only use it when the economy is in contraction or recession.
 When the economy is growing, its leaders should cut back spending and raise taxes.
 This conservative fiscal policy ensures that the economic growth will remain sustainable.